8ctopus/stats-table/README.md

 ## introduction

 This package facilitates the creation of statistical tables from datasets.
-It provides features including data aggregation (sum, count, average), dynamic column calculations, and data sorting.
+It provides features including data aggregation (sum, count, average), dynamic column calculations, data grouping and sorting.
 The generated tables can be exported to text, JSON, CSV, or Excel.

 This package is a fork of [paxal/stats-table](https://github.com/paxal/stats-table).
 Migrating from the parent package shouldn't be too hard, but except a bit of work.